 Smart Strategies to Handle a Short Cash Runway

-Facing a short cash runway can be daunting, but startups can implement practical strategies to regain financial stability.
+Facing a short startup runway can be daunting, but startups can implement practical strategies to regain financial stability.
 Cutting costs is a vital first step.
 Evaluate both discretionary and mandatory expenses to identify areas for reduction.
 For instance, renegotiating vendor contracts or transitioning to remote work can significantly lower operational costs.

 Boosting revenue is equally critical.
 Optimizing pricing strategies and intensifying sales efforts can help generate immediate cash flow.
 Consider offering discounts for upfront payments or bundling services to attract more customers.